 And the thing is, if you get in early enough (i.e. before everyone else starts to cotton on), you can create new territory for your brand.

-In fact, you can easily seem a lot more hip and wonderful if you are joining up to play in Behance and Google+ than handing over dried, cracked dollars to the same tired like bunnies on Facebook.
+In fact, you can easily seem a lot more hip and wonderful if you are joining up to play elsewhere rather than handing over dried, cracked dollars to the same tired like bunnies on Facebook.

 Why?
 Because you get to be real and intimate with them and have those conversations you used to have on Facebook with people who are probably more likely to listen.